gobo-eiffel/gobo/tool/gec/backend/c/boehm_gc/README.md

 in excessive memory consumption.

-Some additional tuning is possible through the parameters defined near the top of gc_priv.h.
+Some additional tuning is possible through the parameters defined near the top of `include/private/gc_priv.h`.

 If only `GC_malloc` is intended to be used, it might be appropriate to define:

     #define malloc(n) GC_malloc(n)
     #define calloc(m,n) GC_malloc((m)*(n))

-For small pieces of VERY allocation intensive code, gc_inline.h includes some allocation macros that may be used in place of `GC_malloc` and friends.
+For small pieces of VERY allocation intensive code, `gc_inline.h` includes some allocation macros that may be used in place of `GC_malloc` and friends.